skytable/docs/versioned_docs/version-0.8.4/c.architecture.md

 Skytable is heavily multithreaded enabling incredible vertical scalability and you can witness it for yourself by running benchmarks (or looking at ones that we publish).
 Clustering and replication are on track to be released soon.

 :::info Implementations on track
-Clustering and replication are right on track and we're expecting to deliver them by early Q1'25.
+Clustering and replication are right on track and we're expecting to deliver them by the end of 2025 (with releases across Q3'2025 and Q4'2025).
 We'd also like to note that clustering is too important to ignore so you can be assured that we're hard at work on it.
 :::